Migrant Children Strive to Learn Without School Access

 For the last 35 years, this shelter has supported mostly indigenous families who come to work in the apple orchards.
-Every year, close to 5,500 workers migrate to the city of Cuauhtémoc, in the state of Chihuahua, for the apple harvest.
-Chihuahua, in northern Mexico, is the country’s dominant apple producer.
-The state produced 29 million boxes in 2019.
+Every year, close to 5,500 workers migrate to the city of Cuauhtémoc, in the northern Mexico state of Chihuahua, for the apple harvest.
+The state produces more apples than anywhere else in the country.

-Across Mexico every year, some 350,000 children between the ages of 6 and 14 migrate with their parents, who travel in search of work, like the apple harvest here.
+Some 350,000 children between the ages of 6 and 14 migrate across Mexico every year with their parents, who travel in search of work.
 Of those, only one in 10 is enrolled in school.
 Most won’t advance beyond second grade.

 Now, the coronavirus threatens their access to education even further.
-The state of Chihuahua has confirmed 6,386 cases of COVID-19, the disease caused by the coronavirus.
+The state of Chihuahua has confirmed more than 12,000 cases of COVID-19, the disease caused by the coronavirus.

-The ministry’s distance learning program, Learn at Home, requires internet access and has been largely inaccessible for children of the families living, now permanently, here.
+The ministry’s distance learning program, Learn at Home, requires internet access and has been largely inaccessible for children of the families now living here permanently.